-- 5) Key agencies should collaborate with other emergency services and civil society organisations to ensure that these messages are clear, consistent and accurate.
-Such messages are much more likely to be acted upon by members of the public who live in disaster-prone areas. - 6) Evaluation and reflection should be critical components of crisis communication practices at both the individual and organisational levels.
-Lessons learnt from previous incidents should help inform future communication plans for man-made and natural disasters.
+Key agencies should collaborate with other emergency services and civil society organisations to ensure that these messages are clear, consistent and accurate.
+Such messages are much more likely to be acted upon by members of the public who live in disaster prone areas.